SEEING it THROUGH the HORSES' EYES

-Let’s take a brief journey and trot with me down the winding and foggy roads of evolution of the modern horse, horse shoes and consider where it all began.
+Let's take a brief journey, and trot with me down the winding and foggy roads of the evolution of the modern horse, horseshoes, and when, and/or where it all began.

-Let’s take a look back to the Eocene times about 50 million years ago or so, where it all began when the woodlands of the North American Continent gave way to some grassy plains.
+Let's take a look back to the Eocene times about 50 million years ago or so when it all began, and the woodlands of the North American Continent gave way to some grassy plains.

-A fox-sized creature which could previously hide from Rex and his friends in the forest stuck its nose out into the open and found himself an easy target for a quick snack.
-Being confronted with this new lifestyle, over the Pliocene time (about 2.5 – 5 million years ago), the tiny creature evolved with single large toes on its feet, more teeth, a larger size and the ability to run faster, culminating the beginning of the modern horse genus Equus.
+A fox-sized creature that could previously hide from Rex and his friends in the forest, stuck its nose out into the open and found himself an easy target for a quick snack.
+Being confronted with this new lifestyle, over the Pliocene time (about 2.5 - 5 million years ago), this tiny creature evolved with single large toes on its feet, more teeth, larger in size, and with the ability to run faster, culminating the beginning of the modern horse genus Equus.

 This saw the final extinction of the proto-type horse from the Northern American continent.

-This could well have been the first attempt of domestication of the horse.
+This could well have been the first attempt of domesticating the horse.
 Some imaginary wild rodeos later, the Eurasian Nomads conquered as the first Horsemen new places where they had never been before.

-Euphoric about the joy of riding and being able now to cover more ground in a shorter time they also realised that the distance of their newly found transport was restricted if they did not protect the hooves.
+Euphoric about the joy of riding, and being able now to cover more ground in a shorter time, they also realised that the distance of their newly found transport was restricted if they would not protect the horse's hooves.

-Sculptures and pictures also show that they made saddles, stirrups, bridles, and bits.
+Sculptures and pictures also showed that they made saddles, stirrups, bridles, and bits.

-By now the Nomads started to conquer foreign land and entered the European Continent on horseback, on a hit and run basis, right into the horse-less Roman Empire State.
+By now, the Nomads started to conquer foreign lands, and entered the European Continent on horseback, on a hit and run basis, right into the horse-less Roman Empire State.

-As sophisticated as Roman civilisation was at this time they were no match against the riding Conquistadores from the East.
-However they did catch or trade some horses during this intervention, and so the course of a final journey of modern horse was set, and with it the metal (iron) horse shoe.
+As sophisticated as Roman civilisation was at this time, they were no match against the riding Conquistadores from the East.
+However they caught or traded some horses during this intervention, and so the course of a final journey of the modern horse was set, and with it the metal (iron) horseshoe.

-The Romans re-invented and manufactured the first ever metal horse shoe which was known as the Hippo Sandal.
-Leather strips were attached and strapped around the lower leg, which supported the whole of the hoof – a kind of sole shoe.
+The Romans re-invented and manufactured the first-ever metal horseshoe, which was known as the Hippo Sandal.
+Leather strips were attached to the plate and strapped around the lower leg, which supported the whole of the hoof.

 By the sixth and seventh centuries, European horsemen had begun nailing metal shoes to the horses' hooves.
 This would have been an invention of someone who had to make a truck payment.